freenas/freenas-docs/userguide/sharing.rst

 the dataset Access Control List (ACL) and add a new item with the :guilabel:`Who` set to *User* and :guilabel:`User` set to the account used for guest access (*nobody* by default).
-The ACE can then be adjusted to define the the access level required for guest sessions.
+The ACE can then be adjusted to define the access level required for guest sessions.
 See :ref:`ACL Management` for more details about each available setting.

 Changing the Guest Account permissions will not grant access